I want to know that I am helping my clients, which is why I am so pleased that the numbers show that my clients tend to do very well in treatment.

 This table tells a story of improvement.

-Session 1: Client scores are barely above the “clinically distressed” cutoff
+Session 1: Client scores show clients are “clinically distressed” (i.e., below the clinical cutoff)

-Sessions 2-5: Client scores have risen, indicating a higher level of well-being
+Sessions 2-5: Client scores have risen above the clinical cutoff, indicating a higher level of well-being

 Sessions 6-20: Clients scores continue to improve, showing they are in an enhancement stage of treatment

 This table displays data from my clients who attend fewer than 20 sessions.
 I limited the results to these clients because long-term clients (i.e., > 20 sessions) are less common in my practice and their treatment curves look different.
-On average, long-term clients experience a 23% improvement in their outcomes and score significantly above the clinical cutoff (ORS = 33.22).
+On average, long-term clients improve throughout treatment and score significantly above the clinical cutoff (ORS = 33.33).

 Average Session Rating Scale Scores